phptek/silverstripe-exodus/docs/en/howto.md

 # Migration

-With the module installed, login to the CMS and observe a new Model Admin menu-item labelled "External Content".
+With the module installed, login to the CMS and observe a new Model Admin menu-item labelled "Migration".
 Select this and observe a dropdown menu and a 'Create' button.
 Select the 'Static Site Content Source' option in the dropdown and select 'Create', you'll see 'New Connector' in the list of Connectors, click it to open.

 Fill in the fields, referring to the field-decriptions for context.
 The "NAme" field is merely for your references.
 The "Base URL" field should be of the form e.g. `https://www.example.org`.
 If the site you wish to import is a MOSS (Microsoft Office Sharepoint Server) site with `/Pages/some-page.aspx` styled URLs, then select 'MOSS-style URLs' under "URL Processing", then select the 'Save' button.